jdlrobson/GerritCommandLine/README.md

 All patchsets requesting review from Jdlrobson in the core mediawiki repository with a positive score `gerrit.py --reviewee jdlrobson --gtscore -1 --project mediawiki/core`

+Review a patch
+`gerrit.py --review -1 --message "You should fix this"` `gerrit.py --review 2 --message "Best change ever"`